tplisson/k8s-CKA-study-notes/README.md

 ### 1.1.
 Manage Role-Based Access Control (RBAC)
 https://kubernetes.io/docs/reference/access-authn-authz/rbac/

-Role-based access control (RBAC) = a method of regulating access to resources based on the roles of individual users
+Role-based access control (RBAC) is a method of regulating access to resources based on the roles of individual users.

 Objects:
 * **Role** (what permissions) <— **RoleBinding** (which users)
-    * in namespace
+    * in a namespace
 * **ClusterRole** <— **ClusterRoleBinding**
-    * in whole cluster
+    * in the whole cluster
 <br/>

 #### Role